modxorg/Docs/en/extras/index.md

 _old_uri: "index"
 ---

-This is the home page for the MODx Extras documentation space.

-  \[\[getResources@section-parents? &context=`extras`\]\] These Extras are not officially supported by MODx, nor is their representative documentation.
-If you would like more info or help on them, please contact their respective authors.

-**Evolution or Revolution**
-Please take a moment to ensure the extra being considered is for your specific MODx product (either Evolution or Revolution).
-Also, note the minimum required version indicated by the respective extra and that the installation of MODx being used meets or exceeds that requirement.

-Documentors: Please prefix the name of your Add-On to your subpages.
-In other words, a subpage for the Quip Add-On would be Quip.SubPage

-## <a name="Home-CreatingYourOwnAddOn"></a>Creating Your Own Add-On
+In this section of the documentation you'll find information about extras for MODX Revolution.
+These extras (and their documentation) are made by third party developers, so are not officially supported.

+## Distributing your own Extras

-Go to <http://modx.com/extras/>, log in to your MODX account (or create one), then click on the button at the bottom to "Submit an Extra".
-You can use whatever version control system that you want (you don't even _have_ to use version control if you don't want), but your extra **must** be packaged up into a MODX [Transport Package](http://rtfm.modx.com/display/revolution20/Transport+Packages "Transport Packages").
+Go to <https://modx.com/extras/>, log in to your MODX account (or create one), then click on the button at the bottom to "Submit an Extra".
+There you can upload a MODX [Transport Package](http://rtfm.modx.com/display/revolution20/Transport+Packages "Transport Packages").
 This is a special kind of zip file that ensures that your add-on and all of its components are installed correctly on the target system.
 To make one, you need to create a [Build Script](http://rtfm.modx.com/display/revolution20/Creating+a+3rd+Party+Component+Build+Script "Creating a 3rd Party Component Build Script").
 See the related pages for more info.

-## <a name="Home-Commonlyusedaddons%26nbsp%3B"></a>Commonly used addons
+## Commonly used Extras

-For your convenience, below you will find a table with a list of the most commonly used addons for both Revolution and Evolution, per category.
-Please note that this list is manually maintained, and not all addons will be mentioned here.
-Please see the [Add-Ons Repository](http://modx.com/extras/) on the MODX Site for a complete list.
-The grid below displays addons that can be used in no specific order.
-Often addons are designed to be flexible and have many options, be sure to investigate which one suits your goals best.
+Below you'll find a table with some commonly used extras.
+Please note that this is not a conclusive list, and recommended extras may change over time.

  | Category | Revolution (2.x) | Evolution (1.x) |
 |----------|------------------|-----------------|